 - haze (n.)

-- 1706, probably a back-formation of hazy.
+- "opaqueness of the atmosphere," 1706, probably a back-formation of hazy (q.v.).
 Sense of "confusion, vagueness" is 1797.
-The English differentiation of haze, mist, fog (and other dialectal words) is unmatched in other tongues, where the same word generally covers all three and often "cloud" as well, and this may be seen as an effect of the English climate on the language.
+The differentiation of haze, mist, fog (and other dialectal words) is unmatched in other tongues, where the same word generally covers all three and often "cloud" as well; this may be an effect of the English climate on the English language.